blockmason/lndr/README.md

 Server, CLI, and UCAC Solidity contracts.

-Currently, the server has access to the following accounts which are unlocking on local blockchain; for more details, read `ucac/gethtest.sh`.
+Currently, the server has access to the following accounts which are unlocked on a local blockchain; for more details, read [gethtest](ucac/gethtest.sh).

 ```
 0x198e13017d2333712bd942d8b028610b95c363da